keshang-xxpk/Trading-Appication/README.md

 - OrderController
 - QuoteController
 ## Improvement
-- Build the project on Docker and pull it on AWS.
+- Build the project on Docker and pull it on AWS cloud server.